RAILROAD SIGNALS of the U.S.

 There are a few places where the PCL signals are not used.

 One is the approach to Union Station in Washington DC where B&O CPL signals are used in two places.
-The first is a high signal behind a hotel along New York Ave.
-The second place are the signal bridges over the station leads, they use dwarf CPL's up there.
+The first is a high signal behind a hotel along New York Ave, a unique signal, for it is a B&O CPL signal made out of PL signal parts and colored lenses.
+The second place are the three signal bridges over the station leads, where modified dwarf CPL's are used.

-In Havre de Grace MD, Amtrak uses "tri-light" signals where the main line goes from 4 to 2 tracks.
+In Havre de Grace MD, Amtrak uses "tri-light" signals where the main line goes from 4 to 2 tracks, on both sides of the interlocking.
 The signals on the northbound side sit on a signal bridge.
 The SB signals are mast mounted.
 The signals are also outfitted with LED's.

 In Wilmington DE, on the north side of the station, they have a couple of Pedestal signals mounted above the track on a signal bridge.
 Amtrak has installed LED's in some of the lamp positions.